israelali1424/Series_7_Notes/chapter_3_Municipal Securities Offerings and Disclosure Requirements.md

 ### Summary:

 - A **qualified legal opinion** indicates potential legal uncertainties with a municipal bond, which must be disclosed to investors and may affect the bond's marketability and perceived risk.

+Competitive underwritings are initiated by the official notice of sale which invites interested firms to submit sealed bids, which include the underwriting scale.
+Issuers generally choose the winning bid based on the lowest net interest cost.